• Crumbs

 <input type="password" placeholder="Password">

-<button type="submit" class="button brand">Register</button>
+<button type="submit" class="button">Register</button>

 </form>